10th Grade Counseling Services Overview

 NHS Tutoring: National Honors Society students are available in the Library after-school to tutor in any subject.
 To coordinate tutoring please contact Ms. Rashid at firstname.lastname@example.org.

-Faculty Tutoring Program: THS offers free faculty tutoring during the week one hour prior to school and one hour after school in English, Mathematics and Sciences.
+Faculty Tutoring Program: THS offers free faculty tutoring during the week one hour prior to school and one hour after school in Mathematics.
 Please see the faculty tutoring schedule which will be available after 1st quarter.

 Khan Academy: Free online tutoring academy.
 Expert-created content and resources for every subject and level which include math, science, history, art history, economic and more.
 They offer free practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.